 J.D., University of New Mexico School of Law

-Debra Haaland was confirmed as U.S. secretary of the interior on March 15, 2021.
+Debra Haaland served as U.S. secretary of the interior from 2021-2025.
 Haaland is a member of the Laguna Pueblo people and is the first Native American Cabinet member in U.S. history.
 Previously, Haaland served as U.S. representative for New Mexico's 1st Congressional District from 2019-2021.
 Haaland and Sharice Davids were the first Native American women elected to the U.S. Congress.

 For information on Haaland's policy subject areas, committee appointments and sponsored/co-sponsored legislation during her time in the U.S. House of Representatives, please visit her profile on https://www.congress.gov.